You started a podcast! Congratulations! Those first weeks after a launch are exciting and you might be filled with hope.

 You can also create quote images from quotes from your guests or if you have reviews, you can create quotes images of those reviews.

 We love using Wavve to create audiograms for Facebook, Twitter, and Instagram.
 These are visual ways to show off a clip of your episode.

 And above all else, be patient!
 You’re not going to skyrocket to #1 immediately.
-But with consistency, you will start to see those download numbers creep up.
+But with high quality and consistency, you will start to see those download numbers creep up.
 Your growing podcast audience will become loyal listeners and start doing the promotion for you!